This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GladeHolidayCheer #CollectiveBias

 - black paint

-- winter sign template (download for free below)
+- tree sign template (download for free below)

 - craft cutting machine for stencil

 Pour a small amount of white paint onto a paper plate and dip your paint brush into it.
 Rub off any excess paint onto the paper plate.
 You’re going for a rustic look so you don’t want to cover up all of the wood with the paint.
 Apply lightly.